Looking for the best places to visit in North Island New Zealand? You’ve landed in the right place!

 13. New Chums Beach

-If you’re looking for a beautiful and secluded beach to visit, New Chums Beach is definitely worth checking out.
+If you’re looking for a beautiful and secluded beach to visit, New Chums Beach is worth checking out.
 This beach is located in the Coromandel Peninsula and is only accessible by foot or boat.

-The walk to New Chums Beach is definitely worth it, the views are absolutely stunning and the beach is jaw-droppingly gorgeous.
+The walk to New Chums Beach is worth it, the views are stunning and the beach is jaw-droppingly gorgeous.
 It’s a big call but this walk has to be one of my favourites in the Coromandel.

 Whatever you do, make sure you don’t miss walking up to the lookout!
 This is where you’ll find those incredible views looking out across the ocean and down to the beach.